-Across Member States, employees’ average gross hourly earnings in 2014, expressed in purchasing power standards (PPS), varied from 32 % to 130 % of the EU-28 average.
-Among the countries with the smallest gender pay gap (below 10 %), earnings varied from 35 % of the EU-28 average in Romania to 125 % in Luxembourg.
-The countries with the largest gender pay gap (above 20 %) recorded earnings ranging from 50 % of the EU-28 average in Estonia to 115 % in Germany.
+Across Member States, employees’ average gross hourly earnings in 2018, expressed in purchasing power standards (PPS), varied from 6.4 PPS in Bulgaria to 20.9 PPS in Denmark.
+Among the countries with the smallest gender pay gap (below 10 %), earnings varied from 8.6 PPS in Portugal to 19.4 PPS in Luxembourg.
+The countries with the largest gender pay gap (above 20 %) recorded earnings ranging from 9.0 PPS in Estonia to 18.4 PPS in Germany.

 Besides the gender pay gap, based on hourly earnings, the difference between the average annual earnings of women versus men is also influenced by the higher proportion of part-time employees among women.
 This is shown by the ‘gender hours gap’ which represents the difference between average monthly hours paid to men and women expressed as a percentage of average hours paid to men.

-In October 2014, across the EU, women were paid on average 14 % fewer hours than men per month (see Figure 4).
+In 2018, across the EU, women were paid on average 12 % fewer hours than men per month (see Figure 4).
 The number of hours paid to men is broadly similar across EU countries, whereas part-time arrangements for women differ substantially.
-For the Netherlands, the gender hours gap stands out, at 28 %, meaning that female employees work are paid on average 28 % fewer hours per month than men.
-At the other end of the scale, Bulgaria, Latvia and Romania recorded a gender gap that was 1 %.
+For the Netherlands, the gender hours gap stands out at 27 %, meaning that female employees are paid on average 27 % fewer hours per month than men.
+At the other end of the scale, Romania and Bulgaria recorded a gender hours gap that was only 1 %.

 Besides the gender pay gap and the gender hours gap, it is also useful to consider gender gaps in employment, as these also contribute to the difference in average earnings of women versus men.
 To give a complete picture of the gender earnings gap, a new synthetic indicator has been developed.
 This measures the impact of the three combined factors, namely: (1) the average hourly earnings, (2) the monthly average of the number of hours paid (before any adjustment for part-time work) and (3) the employment rate, on the average earnings of all women of working age — whether employed or not employed — compared to men.

-As regards the population as a whole, life expectancy at birth varied between 74.6 and 83.0 years across Member States.
-Among the countries with the largest gender gap in absolute terms (9 p.p. or higher), life expectancy for the total population was 74.6 years in Lithuania, 74.8 in Latvia and 78.0 in Estonia, much lower than the EU-28 average of 80.6 years in 2015.
-Among the countries with the lowest gender gap in absolute terms (i.e. 4 years or below), life expectancy at birth for the total population was generally higher than the EU-28 average — namely 80.8 years in Denmark, 81.0 in the United Kingdom, 81.5 in Ireland, 81.6 in the Netherlands, 81.8 in Cyprus 82.2 in Sweden.
+As regards the population as a whole, life expectancy at birth varied between 75.1 and 84.0 years across Member States.
+Among the countries with the largest gender gap in absolute terms (8 p.p. or higher), life expectancy for the total population was 75.7 in Latvia, 76.5 years in Lithuania, and 79.0 in Estonia, much lower than the EU-27 average of 81.3 years in 2019.
+Among the countries with the lowest gender gap in absolute terms (i.e. 4 years or below), life expectancy at birth for the total population was generally higher than or equal to the EU-27 average — namely 81.5 years in Denmark, 82.2 in the Netherlands, 82.8 in Ireland, 82.9 in Malta and 83.2 in Sweden.

 where GOEG means Gender overall earnings gap, Em — Mean hourly earnings of men, Hm — Mean monthly hours paid to men, ERm — Employment rate of men (aged 15-64), Ew — Mean hourly earnings of women, Hw — Mean monthly hours paid to women and ERw — Employment rate of women (aged 15-64).